reuters-graphics/bluprint/README.md

 ### Add a bluprint to your CLI

-Add the bluprint to your CLI using its GitHub repository.
+In order to use your new bluprint, you need to add it to your CLI using its GitHub repository.

 ```
 $ bluprint add <github repo>